JaxPlays-Inc/jaxplays.org/content/productions/2025/2025-Good-People.md

 - Director: Cindy Alexander
 orchestra:
 # Good People
-Genres:
+genres:
   - Play
   - Drama
-Description: "Navigate the gritty streets of South Boston in 'Good People,' a compelling drama about the struggles and resilience of the working class."
+description: "Navigate the gritty streets of South Boston in 'Good People,' a compelling drama about the struggles and resilience of the working class."
 ---
 Margie Walsh has just lost her job and faces eviction.
 Desperate, she turns to an old boyfriend who has made it out of the neighborhood, hoping he can offer a job.
 The reunion sparks a tense exploration of past relationships and present hardships, forcing both to confront their choices and the fine line between luck and decision-making in the battle for a better life.